itskarelleh/oddysee-hls-audio-player/README.md

 # Oddysee - HLS Audio Player
 A library API that wraps around HLS.js for a better developer experience.
 Because audio streaming shouldn't require a PhD in streaming protocols.

+## ⚠️ Status: Beta
+Oddysee is actively evolving.
+APIs may change, and breaking changes can occur between minor releases.

 ## Background
 I built this because I needed an audio player that supported HLS, but all the solutions I came across were either bloated or not maintained.
 Then I discovered HLS.js.
 It saved me but it wasn't easy!
 The developer experience feels like you're configuring a spaceship when all you want to do is play some music.